 - Risk analysis, service continuity and emergency response

 - Scope of users and non-users and impact assessment

 - Outreach and access programmes with preservation benefits

-If you are thinking of bidding for Heritage Lottery funding, we can write your Conservation Management Plan, an essential part of all larger projects.
+If you are thinking of bidding for Heritage Lottery funding, we can write your Conservation and Management & Maintenance Plans, essential parts of all larger projects.